When overtime must be paid in Dallas-Fort Worth? Dallas overtime lawyer explains

 $900 / 50 (total hours worked) = $18 regular rate of pay

 The dollar amounts that go into the regular rate of pay calculation, whether you receive one fixed hourly rate or not, can be more than just your normal hourly rate.
-Any additional wage premiums (or “wage augments” as the Department of Labor calls them) you receive without discretion are included in the regular rate of pay calculation.
+Any additional wage premiums (or “wage augments” as the Department of Labor calls them) you receive without discretion are part of the regular rate of pay calculation.
 This includes shift differentials, longevity pay, premium pay for certain positions and other fixed amounts.

 Additionally, if you receive commissions paid on a periodic basis those commissions must be calculated back into the work weeks for whatever week each commission was earned.
 If your employer pays commissions monthly or quarterly and you received overtime pay for any of the weeks covered by that commission payment the employer must go back and calculate the commission back into the regular rate of pay and pay you the additional overtime pay.
 This is a huge problem for many commissioned in-house sales representatives because many employers fail to perform this calculation.